humancomputerintegration/rehamove-integration-lib/README.md

 * `r.battery()`: Queries the device for the battery percentage.
 Currently this is returned as a value (integer).
 * `r.close()`: Closes the port (assuming that `r` is a Rehamove object created when opening the port.
 Unlike in the Python library, the port **does NOT automatically close** when the C# execution ends.
 The port must be manually closed with this function.
 It is possible to use Unity3D's `onApplicationQuit()` method to call this function automatically when the Unity3D program ends.

-## 4. How to build/compile
+## 4. How to build/compile our libraries from source

-This section is for developers interested in building/compiling from source.
+This section is for developers interested in building/compiling our libraries from source.
 This project is compiled and linked with the Hasomed's Rehamove library (a precompiled C library).
 Our libraries were developed and compiled with version 3.2.4.
 You can find their latest version [here](https://www.rehamove.com/fileadmin/user_upload/RehaMove/ScienceMode/smpt_rm3_V3.2.4b.zip).

 In order to interface with Hasomed's precompiled C library our project uses [SWIG](http://www.swig.org/).